 I guess that brings me to the next question I have for you and one we are going to have to consider as well.
 Will you continue to do school through the summer, or are you letting your child take the summer off?

-When we began home schooling, we worked through the summers since where we live is miserably hot during the summer and being in the air conditioning is where we wanted to be anyway.
+When we began home schooling, we did online summer school, since where we live is miserably hot during the summer and being in the air conditioning is where we wanted to be anyway.
 Add to that the idea that I was not willing to let my daughter sit idle for too long.
 She has been likened to a border collie with no job.
 If you leave her idle, she digs holes in the yard, literally and figuratively!!